Guil913/DW/README.md

 7. (Optional) Connect to MongoDB with MongoDB Compass:
    - Open MongoDB Compass (the official GUI for MongoDB).
-   - Connect to your local MongoDB instance using the following connection string: mongodb://localhost:6000
+   - Connect to your local MongoDB instance using the following connection string:
+     `mongodb://localhost:6000`

 Features:
-    -Time Machine: Users can provide a year and a month, and the system will return articles published during that specific time.
+   - Time Machine: Users can provide a year and a month, and the system will return articles published during that specific time.
-    -Gallery Search: Displays thumbnails of articles from a specific year, enabling users to scroll through and select articles visually.
+   - Gallery Search: Displays thumbnails of articles from a specific year, enabling users to scroll through and select articles visually.
-    -Random Article: Get a random article, offering users a surprise piece of content each time.
+   - Random Article: Get a random article, offering users a surprise piece of content each time.
-    -Login & Register: Allows users to create accounts and log in.
+   - Login & Register: Allows users to create accounts and log in.

 Technologies Used:
-    -MongoDB: Database to store user data and articles.
+   - MongoDB: Database to store user data and articles.
-    -Node.js: JavaScript runtime for server-side operations.
+   - Node.js: JavaScript runtime for server-side operations.
-    -Express: Web framework for Node.js to handle routing and middleware.
+   - Express: Web framework for Node.js to handle routing and middleware.
-    -NYTimes Archive API: API used to fetch historical articles from different years and months.
+   - NYTimes Archive API: API used to fetch historical articles from different years and months.
-    -98.css: A minimalistic and retro-styled CSS library that brings back the look and feel of classic 90s UIs, used to style the frontend.
+   - 98.css: A minimalistic and retro-styled CSS library that brings back the look and feel of classic 90s UIs, used to style the frontend.